MartaKezele/customers-and-products-manager/README.md

-# ASP.NET Web Forms App and MVC app for managing customers and products
+# App for managing customers and products

 Featuring:
+- ASP.NET Web Forms and MVC
 - AJAX